 - Job details: 1 impression, 0 clicks, position 1.

 Example 3: A job listing not visible from minimized list (position 10)

 User clicks to expand list, does not scroll down to see job listing.

-- Job listing: 1 impression (even though user did not scroll expanded list down to see the listing, it counts as an impression), 0 clicks, position 1 for the first impression, position 6 for the second impression.
+- Job listing: 0 impressions (wasn't contained in the minimized view), 0 clicks, no position for the first impression, position 10 for the second impression.